AlaaMuk/WyncodeHomework/README.md

 # WyncodeHomework
-#Rafactoring a mx method for Wyncode homework.
+Refactoring a mx method for Wyncode homework.